 For a long time I carved functional spoons that were ugly -especially the handles.
 I struggled to find forms that were both pleasing and functional.
-In an effort to better understand handle shapes that worked, I looked at hundreds -if not thousands- of photos online in an effort to better understand them.
-In the course of time I realized that there are only a few basic handle shapes may be modified by adding or subtracting small amounts to create something new.
+In an effort to better understand handle shapes that worked.
+I looked at hundreds -if not thousands- of photos online in an effort to better understand them.
+In the course of time I realized that there are only a few basic handle shapes.
+Each of these handle shapes may be modified by adding or subtracting small amounts to create something new